You are viewing an old version of this wiki. View the latest version.

 Dudley was the center of the group, having arranged and produced material for Frankie Goes to Hollywood, ABC, and Paul McCartney before forming the Art of Noise.
 The group signed with Trevor Horn's ZTT label, releasing their first EP, Into Battle With the Art of Noise, in 1983.
 The following year, the group released the full-length (Who's Afraid Of?)
 The Art of Noise!, which featured the hit single "Close (To the Edit)."

 After "Close (To the Edit)," the group parted ways with Horn, Morley and ZTT, releasing In Visible Silence in 1986; the album included the U.K. Top Ten hit "Peter Gunn," which featured Duane Eddy on guitar.
 Re-works of the Art of Noise, an album of remixes and live tracks, was released that same year.
 In No Sense?
 Nonsense!, released in 1987, saw the band experimenting with orchestras and choirs, as well as horns and rock bands.
-The next year, the trio released a greatest-hits collection, The Best of the Art of Noise, which featured their collaboration with Tom Jones on Prince's "Kiss" (original: Kiss).
-The collaboration was an international top 20 hit, particularly reaching #5 on the U.K. Singles Chart.
+The next year, the trio released a greatest-hits collection, The Best of the Art of Noise, which featured their collaboration with Tom Jones on Prince's "Kiss" (original: Kiss)

 Below the Waste (1990) captured the band experimenting with world music; it received a lukewarm critical and commercial reception.
 The following year, a low-key remix album directed by Killing Joke's Youth called The Ambient Collection appeared.
 Later in the year, the Art of Noise broke up.
 Dudley eventually worked with Killing Joke's Jaz Coleman and Phil Collins.